Qiskit/qiskit/docs/cdoc/qk-transpiler-passes.rst

 of logic in the rewriting tool chain need not be linear, and can often have iterative sub-loops, conditional branches, and other complex behaviors.

-In Qiskit the transpiler is built up by executing as a series of passes that each perform a singular task to analyze or transform a quantum circuit.
+In Qiskit, the transpiler is built up by executing as a series of passes that each perform a singular task to analyze or transform a quantum circuit.
 The Python :mod:`~qiskit.transpiler` documentation contains a more detailed explanation of the transpilation process.

-The Qiskit C API provides functions that execute transpiler passes in a standalone mode, where you provide the pass with a ``QkCircuit`` and then any necessary configuration for the execution of the pass, typically at least a ``QkTarget``, and the function will return either a new ``QkCircuit`` pointer or the analysis results of running the pass.
-While this can be used to create a custom workflow the functions following the naming convention ``qk_transpiler_pass_standalone_*`` will have higher overhead as internally they're converting from the quantum circuit to the dag circuit IR on the input and if the function returns a new circuit it will convert back before returning.
-These standalone functions are more to execute a single pass in isolation rather than building a custom transpilation pipeline.
+The Qiskit C API provides functions that execute transpiler passes in a standalone mode, where you provide the pass with a ``QkCircuit`` and then any necessary configuration for the execution of the pass, typically at least a ``QkTarget``.
+These functions return either a new ``QkCircuit`` pointer or the analysis results of running the pass.
+While this can be used to create a custom workflow, the functions following the naming convention ``qk_transpiler_pass_standalone_*`` will have higher overhead as internally they're converting from the quantum circuit to the dag circuit IR on the input, and if the function returns a new circuit it will convert back before returning.
+These standalone functions are intended to execute single passes in isolation rather than building a custom transpilation pipeline.

 Functions
 =========